jsivwri/daily-coding-problems/README.md

 Integers can appear more than once in the list.
 You may assume all numbers in the list are positive.

 For example, given `S = [12, 1, 61, 5, 9, 2]` and `k = 24`, return `[12, 9, 2, 1]` since it sums up to 24.

+### PROBLEM 43 [EASY]

+This problem was asked by Amazon.

+Implement a stack that has the following methods:

+* `push(val)`, which pushes an element onto the stack
+* `pop()`, which pops off and returns the topmost element of the stack.
+If there are no elements in the stack, then it should throw an error or return null.
+* `max()`, which returns the maximum value in the stack currently.
+If there are no elements in the stack, then it should throw an error or return null.

+Each method should run in constant time.